Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Trijicon also makes great red dots for your AR-15; check out this buying guide to take your pick!

-It’s worth pointing out that the Trijicon ACOG Series is used by the Marine Corps and US Special Operations Forces.
+These scopes are definitely made in the US since they are used by the Marine Corps and US Special Operations Forces.

 US Optics